fsainas/contracts-verification-benchmark/regression/external_payable/README.md

 |--------|-----------------|
 | **v1** | 0[^1]           |

-[^1]: The calling contract might fail to send Ether, for example because the called contract calls revert()
+[^1]: The calling contract might fail to send Ether, for example because the called contract calls selfdestruct() and returns the funds back

 ## Experiments
 ### SolCMC